hashicorp/terraform-provider-azurerm/website/docs/r/container_app.html.markdown

 * `port` - (Required) The port number on which to connect.
 Possible values are between `1` and `65535`.

-* `termination_grace_period` -  The time in seconds after the container is sent the termination signal before the process if forcibly killed.
+* `termination_grace_period_seconds` -  The time in seconds after the container is sent the termination signal before the process if forcibly killed.

 * `timeout` - (Optional) Time in seconds after which the probe times out.
 Possible values are between `1` an `240`.
 Defaults to `1`.